wrrnchng/Predictive-Modeling-for-Agriculture/README.md

 ### 📈 Results & Insights

-  - Nitrogen content produced the best accuracy (~78% in our test).
+  - Nitrogen content produced the best accuracy (~78% in my testing).
-  - Using GridSearchCV, we optimized hyperparameters to find the best solver and regularization.
+  - Using GridSearchCV, I optimized hyperparameters to find the best solver and regularization.
   - The dataset could be further improved with multi-feature selection or deep learning models.

 ### 🤝 Contributing